jaygee-on-github/INSPIRE-Domain-Model-for-Network-Cohort-Studies/README.md

 *From [Use of the exposome in the practice of epidemiology](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5025320/#:~:text=Three%20domains%20of%20the%20exposome,specific%20external%20and%20general%20external.)*

 In the second part of the model called the ***study design***, the independent and dependent variables are mapped to ***target*** and ***outcome*** cohorts in that order.
-Using these cohorts as building blocks, several types of analyses are supported including characterization, causal analyses of the effects of clinical and/or public health interventions and patient-level prediction.

 The study definition, in turn, interfaces with one or more data analysis workbenches.
+Using these cohort definitions as building blocks, they may conduct several types of analyses including characterization, causal analyses of the effects of clinical and/or public health interventions and patient-level prediction.

 The workbenches run the study.
 They are platform independent which means that the workbenches can run in multiple cloud environments and/or locally in an organization's private network.

 Right now the INSPIRE domain model works with the [OHDSI data analysis workbench](https://www.ohdsi.org/software-tools/), sharing a ***machine actionable*** representation of the study definition with other research entities in the network study.
 A workbench runs this representation, conducting a study on top of data that has been formatted in line with the [OMOP CDM](https://www.ohdsi.org/data-standardization/).
 There is a second data analysis workbench called [I-DAIR](https://www.i-dair.org) that is learning to run on top of an OMOP CDM.
 It is an African-led initiative.
 It is more ***codeless*** than the OHDSI data analysis workbench.
 The INSPIRE domain model is learning to interface with the I-DAIR data analysis workbench too.
 ## Upper Model
-#### *WHO Integrated Disease Surveillance and Response (IDSR) use case*
 ![MedicalObservationalStudy-19](https://github.com/jaygee-on-github/INSPIRE-Domain-Model-for-Network-Cohort-Studies/assets/137520893/5566c336-1847-45dc-9fdf-961da00c14e5)
+*WHO Integrated Disease Surveillance and Response (IDSR) use case*
 ### Profiles
 The upper model is comparable to an outline of the domain model for network studies.
 Based on the upper model, there are ***profiles*** -- one for each data analysis workbench. *A profile individualizes the upper model so it can interface with a target workbench.* Currently, INSPIRE is in the process of completing a profile that goes with the OHDSI data analysis workbench.
 At the same time INSPIRE and the I-DAIR data analysis workbench group are beginning a second profile in part to test if there are any gaps in the upper model and, in part, to grow the analysis capabilities of INSPIRE.